 - Smiley Cats Ltd

 The following eligibility is set by the Education and Skills Funding Agency (ESFA) who fund our courses.
 Swindon residents who meet the following criteria are entitled to our courses free of charge if they are:

-- Unemployed and in receipt of a benefit, job seeking or working 16 hours or less a week and earning no more than £520 per month
+- Unemployed and in receipt of a benefit, job seeking or working and earning below £15,737 annual gross salary

 - Have lived in the UK or an EU country continuously for the last 3 years on the first day of their intended course